-If you’re a developer who will be developing apps in Django, it may be good to use Mezzanine to make the process seamless with rapid development and clean, pragmatic design.
+If you’re a developer developing apps in Django, using Mezzanine to make the process seamless with rapid development and clean, pragmatic design may be good.

 For more about Mezzanine, please visit its homepage.